About Me

 Kerckhoff,Andy-16

 I work with men and women who have difficult lives and who want to make changes.
-If you want change and are willing to work, then let’s get after it.
+If you are ready to find a good counselor, please be skeptical.
+A good fit is essential for good outcomes.

-Personally, I have experienced a variety of challenges, and I have learned that I cannot do life on my own.
-30 years of marriage.
-25 years of teaching in secondary schools.
-Caring for a severely-disabled child who in now an adult.
-Midlife struggles with health, finances, faith, and family.
-Making a major career change mid-life.
+On a personal level, I have experienced a variety of challenges in my 54 years on this planet.
+I grew up in a dysfunctional, broken family.
+I have been married 30+ years.
+I have 25+ years of teaching experience in secondary schools.
+I have spent 25+ years caring for a severely-disabled child who in now an adult.
+I made a major career shift in my late 40’s which was challenging financially and emotionally.
 It’s been a difficult life so far.
 It means getting knocked down 7 times and getting up 8.
 It means grieving your losses and learning to love again.
 But it doesn’t happen without a lot of help.

-As a counselor, I am committed to helping others face their troubles with greater honesty and resiliency.
+As a counselor, I am committed to helping others face their troubles with honesty and resiliency.
 I am unafraid of the big challenges that clients are facing, whether it is depression, anxiety, trauma, grief, anger, addictions, financial troubles, marital strife, parenting problems, or dealing with a mental health disorder.
+I deeply believe that the truth will set you free, but it will hurt along the way.

 Professional counseling can be a powerful catalyst for making positive life changes.
-In order to meet the varied needs of my clients, I incorporate aspects of the following theories in my practice: grief recovery, trauma-informed therapy, Dialectical Behavior Therapy (DBT), Internal Family Systems (IFS), and Eye Movement Desensitization Reprocessin (EMDR).
+In order to meet the varied needs of my clients, I incorporate aspects of the following theories in my practice: grief recovery, trauma-informed therapy, Dialectical Behavior Therapy (DBT), and Internal Family Systems (IFS).
+I use several therapeutic modalities, but the one I have found to be the most effective is Internal Family Systems.
+IFS is an evidence-based psychotherapy that is empowering, not pathologizing.
+It has some advantages over the other excellent modalities that I use, such as DBT, CBT, and ACT.

 • Licensed Professional Counselor (Missouri #2019016758)